itinance/sql-schema-lite/README.md

 ## Motivation:

-This is something like a SQL-Builder primarily the context of mobile applications or web applications using Sqlite3.
+This is something like a SQL-Builder primarily in the context of mobile applications or web applications using Sqlite3, which is present on mobile devices and in any modern web browser.

 It takes concrete schema definitions and supports the developer with building specific SQL-statements like SELECT, UPDATE, INSERT, DELETE.
+(DDL-statements like CREATE TABLE/ALTER TABLE are coming soon)

+The sqlite-schema-lite library is supposed to be a loosely coupled SQL builder library without any bindings to concrete OS-related or database-related implementations, but can be used as a base library around SQL-statement building for those advanced implementations.

-This library is NOT an ORM-implementation ([Object relational mapper](https://en.wikipedia.org/wiki/Object-relational_mapping)), but is the outsourced part of a ReactNative-specific library [react_native_sqlite_orm](https://github.com/itinance/react_native_sqlite_orm) on top of [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage/) supporting sqlite3 for both iOS and Android, that is currently under heavy development and not being published (coming soon).
+That means, this library is NOT an ORM-implementation ([Object relational mapper](https://en.wikipedia.org/wiki/Object-relational_mapping)), but it is the outsourced part of a ReactNative-specific library [react_native_sqlite_orm](https://github.com/itinance/react_native_sqlite_orm) on top of [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage/) supporting sqlite3 for both iOS and Android, that is currently under heavy development and not being published yet (coming very soon).

-This sqlite-schema-lite library is supposed to be a loosely coupled SQL builder library without any bindings to concrete OS-releated or database-releated implementations, but can be used as a base library around SQL-statement building for those advanced implementations.

 ## Installation: